BoXHED/BoXHED2.0/README.md

 pip install --force-reinstall --upgrade python-dateutil pip install jupyter
 ```
+If there are any issues with the `pip` installation any of the packages above, you can use `conda install` to install them.

 Mac users need to additionally install OpenMP 11.1.0 to use multithreaded CPU operation.
 Without OpenMP BoXHED2.0 uses a single CPU core, leading to suboptimal runtime.
 Also, if OpenMP is not present, setting the variable nthread to a value other than 1 may result in a runtime error:
 ```